OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 calculation of the dependend time series.
 We think this is smart.
 :::

-An example for the margin account function using the data management specific syntax
+An example for the margin account function using the data management specific syntax:

 ```js
 function marginAccount(price, initialMargin, maintenanceMargin, ncontracts, contract)